Simulating The Urban Canopy's Impact on Wind-Driven Natural Ventilation: Description of computational model and quantities of interest

 Table \ref{table:frontalArea} summarizes the corresponding frontal area fractions ($\lambda_f$) of the urban canopies.
-The frontal area fraction is commonly used to parameterize the impact of the urban canopy on urban flow~\citep{wang_wind_2024, lu_novel_2023}. $\lambda_f$ describes the proportion of the urban area occupied by the urban canopy when looking in the direction of the mean wind.
+The frontal area fraction is commonly used to parameterize an urban canopy's influence on air flow~\citep{wang_wind_2024, lu_novel_2023}. $\lambda_f$ describes the proportion of the urban area occupied by the urban canopy when looking in the direction of the mean wind.
 Table \ref{table:frontalArea} presents $\lambda_f$ along the aligned, staggered and diagonal axes.